OWASP/ASVS/5.0/en/0x13-V5-Validation-Sanitization-Encoding.md

 ## V5.1 Input Validation

-Properly implemented input validation controls, using positive allow lists and strong data typing, can sometimes eliminate injection attacks.
-However, there are instances where input validation may not be effective for security purposes.
-For example, a valid email address or URL can still be used to conduct successful attacks.
+Properly implemented input validation controls, using positive allow lists and strong data typing, provides a useful defense in depth measure for security.
+However, except in specific cases it is generally not intended to prevent specific attacks.

 Input validation is still important for security hygiene and should be applied to all inputs where possible.
+Since input validation is not a complete security strategy, one should also make use of sandboxing, sanitization, encoding and parameterization.

-Sometimes input validation is not going to be helpful for security, other times it will help it to a moderate degree, whilst other times it will be fundamental for security defense.
-It depends on the type of data and the use of that data to determine how effective input validation will be.
-Because input validation is not a complete security strategy, one should also make use of sandboxing, sanitization, encoding and parameterization.
+It also important to remember that potentially dangerous input can come from a variety of sources including HTML form fields, REST requests, URL parameters, HTTP headers, cookies, files on disk, databases, external APIs, etc. As such, it is important to take a broad view on where these controls need to be enforced.

 | # | Description | L1 | L2 | L3 | CWE |
 | :---: | :--- | :---: | :---: | :---: | :---: |